limx0/nautilus_talks/20220617/slides.md

 * The quick choice; load nautilus objects from your own persistent data source
     - CSV, JSON, Parquet, Pandas
 * Objects are created on the fly
-* Suitable while experimenting or your data is small (end of day data for example)
+* Suitable while experimenting or your data is small (hourly / EOD for example)

 ---

 ### DataCatalog
 * The performant choice; nautilus will write your data into Parquet files optimised for reading
 * Objects basically loaded from "file" as is (minimal conversions required)
-* Uses the excellent `fsspec` library as a base (data can be loaded from sftp/s3/gcs/asdl/etc)
+* Uses the excellent `fsspec` library as a base (supports sftp/s3/gcs/asdl/etc)
-* Move improvements to come with rust ecosystem (zero-copy loading objects straight into memory)
+* More improvements to come with rust ecosystem (zero-copy loading objects straight into memory)

 ---